 This was the first article I ever read on #ThisIsTucson.
 I read it before I even knew about the website.
 I was deep in an internet search for Jewish food in Tucson, desperately missing the Jewish, Eastern European and Middle Eastern food that I have loved all my life.
 Hasidic rugelach from Williamsburg, Brooklyn, was my first favorite dessert.
 Our former food writer Andi Berlin’s guide was a beacon of hope in a city with limited options.

 If eating Kosher is a priority for you and your family, I came across Kosher in Tucson in my research for this article.
 The Facebook page is a great resource to ask questions I might be ignorant to.
-Chabad Tucson has this kosher resource list, and also will sometimes cater for the High Holy Days.
+Chabad Tucson has this kosher resource list, and also will sometimes cater for the High Holy Days or organize kosher wine pickups.
 This list is intended to be an update and interpretation of Andi’s original roundup, which specifies when things are kosher, but is not limited to kosher foods.

 Jewish Community Center